fabihabushra/DICOM-to-PNG/README.md

 ## Usage

-1. Clone this repository or download the script file.
+Clone this repository or download the script file.

-2. Update the source directory and destination directory in the script to your own values:
-    ```python
-    src_dir = r'src_path'
-    dst_dir = r'dst_path'
-    ```

-3. Run the script:
-    ```sh
-    python dcm_to_png.py
-    ```

-    The script will convert all the DICOM files in the source directory to PNG format and save them in the destination directory.
-The output files will have the same name as the input files, with the extension changed to .png.

 ## Credits